In Afghanistan, Catholic priest hopes for Pope sympathetic to Islam

 Scola, 71, knows Islam as head of a foundation to promote Muslim-Christian understanding.

-Moretti, who was born in the Italian province of Le Marche, confidently predicts white smoke signalling a winner will puff from the chimney of the Sistine Chapel before Sunday.
+Moretti, who was born in the Italian province of Le Marche, confidently predicts white smoke signaling a winner will puff from the chimney of the Sistine Chapel before Sunday.

 The Italian, who wears the symbols of a bishop including a ring and pectoral cross after his appointment by Pope John Paul II as head of the Catholic Church in Afghanistan, is the only priest in a country which is more than 99 percent Muslim.

-Moretti, along with about a dozen Catholic nuns, is acutely aware of the conditions of his posting: no proselytising.
+Moretti, along with about a dozen Catholic nuns, is acutely aware of the conditions of his posting: no proselytizing.
 Under shariah law, conversion to Christianity is punishable by death.

 "We work in silence," he said from his office, which he calls the Little Vatican, decorated with a blend of Afghan art and pictures of Popes and other Catholic icons.